-Skype interviews – selected candidates will be invited to participate in a first round Skype interview in between 26 February and 17 March.
+Skype interviews – selected candidates will be invited to participate in a first round Skype interview in between late February and early March.
 Candidates are expected to be available on Skype at the agreed time.

 Panel interviews & group exercises - shortlisted candidates will be invited to attend a panel interview in person in Oxford or Sub-Saharan Africa (location TBC), usually in May.
 The Oxford Policy Fellowship will provide visa and logistical support to candidates.